 - In the Aboriginal language of Australia, the word “koala” means ‘no drink’.
 It was given such a name because its diet has enough moisture and it is not often observed for drinking water.

-- Koalas spend much of their time resting and sleep for 18 to 22 hours a day.
+- Koalas spend much of their time resting and sleeping for 18 to 22 hours a day.

 - A baby koala stays for six months in the mother’s pouch.
 It then rides on the mother’s back for another six months.